Conditions and Health information

 Turf toe is an injury that occurs at the first metatarsophalangeal (MTP) joint of the big toe.
 It happens when the toe is forced into a hyper-extended position, causing strain on the ligaments or capsule on the underside of the big toe.
 The injury is

-Shin splints is a term you've probably heard before, and it simply refers to pain felt along the inner edge of your shin bone.
-It's one of the most common complaints among people who are on their feet a lot, whether that's walking, running, or playin
+Shin splints is a term you've probably heard before.
+It refers to pain along the inner edge of the shin bone (tibia) and is one of the most common complaints among people who are on their feet a lot, whether that's walking, running, or playing sport.

 A hammer toe is when one or more of your toes develops a bend in the middle joint, causing it to curl downward rather than lying flat.
 In the early stages this can be flexible and correctable, but if left untreated over time the toe can become stiff

-Plantar fasciopathy (also known as plantar fasciitis or heel pain) is a condition that results from overuse and excessive loading of the plantar fascia, a structure that runs from your heel to your toes on the underside of your foot.
-The condition is
+Plantar fasciopathy (also known as plantar fasciitis or heel pain) is one of the most common foot complaints around.
+It involves increased loading of the plantar fascia, which is a band of tissue that runs along the underside of the foot, connecting